Committed to excellence in healthcare delivery across Ghana

 All communities having access to timely, quality and comprehensive health care

-To provide and prudently manage comprehensive and accessible health service with special emphasis on primary health care at regional, district and sub-district levels in accordance with approved national policies
+To provide and prudently manage comprehensive and accessible health services service with special emphasis on primary health care at regional, district and sub-district levels in accordance with approved national policies

 Our devotion shows in the comprehensive care we provide for the nation.
 All of us at Ghana Health Service are committed to our motto: Your health, our concern